Top 5 Las Vegas Day Trips

 There are several factors to consider before booking.
 To derive our list of top 5 Las Vegas day trips we considered the quality of each experience in relation to the cost, travel time, and time spent on location for each activity.
 After much deliberation, here is our list of the top 5 Vegas day trips:

-This trip is #1 on our list for the stunning scenery, proximity to the Las Vegas Strip, affordability, and ease (for all ages and abilities) to immerse in an outdoor activity.
-There are many tours available to utilize the area with scenic drives, hiking, rock climbing, e-biking, and scootering just some of the choices.
-The area is close enough to Vegas that for a short transit time, you can spend an entire day outside enjoying all the location has to offer.
+This trip is number one on our list for the stunning scenery, proximity to the Las Vegas Strip. affordability, and ease (for all ages and abilities) to immerse in an outdoor activity.

 Quality of the Experience: Stunning natural vistas with fun outdoor activities.